Phalcode/gamevault-docs/docs/server-docs/adding-games.md

 - Game 2: `Minecraft (v1.13.2) (2011).zip`

 > Will result in a single game that gets overwritten!

-By using this approach, the indexer will treat these two games as separate entities.

-In case the RAWG Matching feature does not work accurately for these games, you have the option to manually remap them in the client if you have the Role Editor or higher privileges.

 ## Step 4: Deploy 🥳